Jiehua: “Spring Excursion” 《游春图》by Zhan Ziqian 展子虔

 Zhan Ziqian was a painter living through the transitional phases of the Northern Qi and Northern Zhou Dynasties and Sui dynasty.
-His artistic prowess, marked by skill and vision, served as the bedrock for the subsequent evolution of jiehua paintings.
-His only surviving work, "Spring Excursion," deviated from the architectural images displayed in stone reliefs from earlier dynasties, instead incorporating landscape themes with well rendered structures nestled within the landscape.
-It was precisely this use of fine brushwork to create intricate architectural designs that led to the emergence of jiehua’s defining trait of architectural precision and detail, emphasizing the evolution of the art form.
+His artistic prowess served as a foundation for the subsequent evolution of jiehua paintings.
+His only surviving work, Spring Excursion, deviated from the architectural images displayed in stone reliefs from earlier dynasties, instead incorporating landscape themes with well rendered structures nestled within the landscape.
+It was the use of fine brushwork to create intricate architectural designs that led to the emergence of jiehua’s defining trait of architectural precision and detail.